China Eastern crash: What do we know so far?

 It was supposed to be a routine two-hour flight carrying 132 people from one big city to another in southern China.

-But just over an hour into the journey, as China Eastern Flight MU5735 was cruising along, it pitched into a sudden near-vertical drop.
+But just over an hour into its journey, China Eastern Flight MU5735 pitched over into a sudden near-vertical dive.

-The Boeing 737-800 jet plummeted to the ground at speeds of thousands of feet a second before slamming into forested hillside in a fiery explosion.
+The Boeing 737-800 jet hurtled to the ground at high speed - thousands of feet a second - slamming into a hillside in a fiery explosion.

 Most of the jet appears to have disintegrated on impact.

-But search and rescue crews scouring the mountains in Wuzhou, Guangxi province have found charred wreckage, scattered belongings, debris and some human remains.
+But search crews scouring the mountains in Wuzhou, Guangxi province have found charred wreckage, scattered belongings, debris and some human remains.

-They've also found a piece critical to the puzzle - a black box.
-The cockpit voice recorder was damaged on the outside but its recordings are reportedly still intact.
+They've also found a piece critical to the puzzle - one of the two black boxes.
+The cockpit voice recorder was damaged on the outside but its recordings were still intact.

 Investigators are hoping it will explain a disaster confounding aviation experts.
 What caused the plane to suddenly nose-dive and crash?